-Out-of-band log fetching is a tool on Meraki devices used for downloading encrypted logs directly from the local status page.
+Previously referred to as Out-of-Band Log Fetching (OOB), the Support Data Bundle (SDB) is a tool on Meraki devices used for downloading encrypted logs directly from the local status page.
 This may be useful for troubleshooting issues on devices that are unable to be accessed via the cloud.
-These logs can be sent to Cisco Meraki Support for decryption and inspection, and may be requested from Support in certain cases.
+The support data bundle can be sent to Cisco Meraki Support for decryption and inspection, and may be requested from Support in certain cases.

 - MS switches running firmware version MS 10.31+.

 - MXs and Z3 devices running firmware version MX 13.36+ or MX 14.34+